fratelemk/dotfiles/utils.md

 - For network connection details, use `netstat` and `ss`.

-- For a quick overview of what's happening on a system, `dstat` is especially useful.

 - To know memory status, run and understand the output of `free` and `vmstat`.
 In particular, be aware the "cached" value is memory held by the Linux kernel as file cache, so effectively counts toward the "free" value.

 - Java system debugging is a different kettle of fish, but a simple trick on Oracle's and some other JVMs is that you can run `kill -3 <pid>` and a full stack trace and heap summary (including generational garbage collection details, which can be highly informative) will be dumped to stderr/logs.
 The JDK's `jps`, `jstat`, `jstack`, `jmap` are useful.
 [SJK tools](https://github.com/aragozin/jvm-tools) are more advanced.